 Income tax is deducted from your pension before it is paid to you.
 The amount that is deducted is based on your estimated income.
-When it comes time to file your tax return, you will see how accurately your income has been estimated.
+When it comes time to file your tax return, you will see how accurately your income has been Your pension is paid on the first day of every month.
+Tax is deducted first.

+estimated.
 If you have to pay a large lump sum when you file your return, your income has been underestimated and you may want to have more tax deducted from your monthly pension payments in the future.
 If you decide there is too little tax being deducted from your pension, you can change this amount (within limits) at the end of the year by filling in the TD1 form supplied to you by the Administrator.